 - title_regex

 - url_regex

 - body_regex

 - regex

-- weka
+- smile (a.k.a "weka" before version 0.11.0)

 6.1.1 title_regex

 Classifies a page as relevant if the HTML tag title matches a given pattern defined by a provided regular expression.
 You can provide this regular expression using the pageclassifier.yml file.
 Pages that match this expression are considered relevant.
 For example: